-This guide has been produced to assist people in the selection of a masonry construction system to satisfy statutory requirements for acoustic performance, and to meet the specific objectives of individual projects.
+This guide has been produced to assist people in the selection of a masonry construction system, which will both satisfy statutory requirements for acoustic performance and meet the specific objectives of individual projects.

-Guidelines for maximising sound performance by attention to correct detailing and the application of a variety of surface finishes are also described.
+Guidelines for maximizing sound performance by attention to correct detailing and the application of a variety of surface finishes are also described.

-The weighted sound reduction index is a single number value which describes the overall acoustic performance of a construction system.
-It is a measure of the degree of acoustic separation or noise reduction that can be expected of a wall, floor or roof.
+The weighted sound reduction index (Rw) is a single number value that describes the overall acoustic performance of a construction system.
+It is a measure of the degree of acoustic separation or noise reduction that can be expected from a wall, floor, or roof.

 Impact Sound Insulation

-Sound Transmission Class rating is a single number value which describes the overall acoustic performance of a construction system.
-It is a measure of the degree of acoustic separation or noise reduction that can be expected of a wall, floor or roof.
+Sound transmission class (STC) rating is a single number value, which describes the overall acoustic performance of a construction system.
+It is a measure of the degree of acoustic separation or noise reduction that can be expected of a wall, floor, or roof.

 Noise Reduction Between Spaces